natecurtiss/mirage/README.md

 # Mirage

-A small 2D game engine written in 24 hours because why not.
+A small 2D game engine written in 24 hours, because why not?

 ## Specifications